-- 1. Running in hallways.

-- 2. Making unreasonable noise.
+- 1. Running or otherwise unsafe behavior in hallways. - 2.
+Making unreasonable noise.

-- 3. Using language or gestures that are profane, lewd, vulgar or abusive.
+3. Using language or gestures that are profane, lewd, vulgar or abusive.
 It is expected that all students will use language and gestures appropriate to the school/campus setting at all times.

-PROFANITY DIRECTED AT A STAFF PERSON MAY RESULT IN A SUSPENSION.
+\ PROFANITY DIRECTED AT A STAFF PERSON MAY RESULT IN A SUSPENSION.